China all set to launch manned mission with three astronauts for its space station | Technology

 - China

-China is all set to send the first three crew members to its new space station for three months on Thursday morning, the country's space agency announced on Wednesday.
+China is all set to send on Thursday the first three crew members to its under-construction space station which is expected to be Beijing’s eye in the sky and will rival the ageing International Space Station (ISS).

-The spaceship will take Nie Haisheng, Liu Boming and Tang Hongbo into space for the construction of China's space station.
-This will be the first manned mission during the construction of the space station, he said.
+This will be the first manned mission during the construction of the space station and it will be launched from the Jiuquan Satellite Launch Centre by Long March-2F carrier rocket.

-The mission is being launched ahead of the 100-year celebrations of the ruling Communist Party of China (CPC) to be held next month.
+The mission being projected as a major breakthrough for China's space advancement is being launched ahead of the 100-year celebrations of the ruling Communist Party of China (CPC) to be held next month.

 After entering the orbit, the spaceship will conduct a fast automated rendezvous and docking with the in-orbit space station core module Tianhe, forming a complex with the core module and the cargo craft Tianzhou-2.